History of Darjeeling Himalayan Railway

 Number of Z reverses: 6

-DHR Toy Train Joyrides & Regular Services
+DHR Toy Train Joyrides & Passenger Services

 So now you know why Darjeeling Himalayan Railway or the "Toy Train" as it is fondly called, has been the romantic heart of Darjeeling and its people.
 It has always been a joy to residents and visitors alike since it rolled into Darjeeling on 4th July 1881.